turning tough times into triumph

 What is the best step you’ve taken or piece of advice you’ve followed to turn tough times into triumph?

-3 Responses to “turning tough times into triumph”
+3 responses to “turning tough times into triumph”

 Years ago I asked an older missionary for some advice on “understanding God’s will”.
 Here’s what he told me, “Trust in the Lord with all you heart!
 Choose to NOT lean on your own understanding.
 Be sure to acknowledge the fact that God is in complete control of your circumstances, and He’ll make sure your path is straight.” (prov.
 3:5-6)